seanfisk/personal-chef-repo/config/macos/unautomated.md

   This is licensed software that is installed using Homebrew Cask.
 I purchased it from the Mac App Store (MAS).
 However, as stated in [aText Support](http://www.trankynam.com/atext/support.html), the non-MAS version generally works better.
 You'll have to follow the process to migrate your MAS license to get the non-MAS version working.

+  When using the launch agent approach to start up aText, it does not validate the license.
+So we're just going for the regular startup process.

 * Jettison

   This is licensed software that is installed using the dmg cookbook.
 I purchased a license that has to be manually entered/activated.
 Don't get confused: I initially purchased Jettison from the Mac App Store, but bought a separate license when I found that the Mac App Store version isn't up-to-date.